Codecademy/docs/content/general/concepts/nft/nft.md

 A crypto wallet is a digital wallet used to store cryptocurrencies and NFTs.
 Minting or purchasing an NFT can only be done through a crypto wallet.
 The ownership history of an NFT is easily traceable, verifiable and can be seen by anyone using the blockchain.

-As of now, NFTs are most popularly to prove ownership over a digital good but they have many other uses yet to be explored.
+As of now, NFTs are most often used to prove ownership over a digital good, but they have many other potential uses yet to be explored.

 ## Reference